EnergyMashupLab/parity-extras/applications/sim/README.md

 A sample configuration file is in etc/devel.conf

+## In Progress
-IN PROGRESS running without the full networking backend.
-Outstanding issue is tracing to address Connection refused error.
+- Issue 1 - running without the full networking backend.
+- Issue 2 - tracing to address Connection refused error.

 ## References